 a.
 Progress reporting

 i.
-Project manager officer to send regular summary updates which the membership should know about to LINK staff for inclusion in LINK Bulletins.
+Project manager/officer to send regular summary updates which the membership should know about to LINK staff for inclusion in LINK Bulletins.

 ii Project manager has full responsibility for ensuring that reports go to project funders on time.